 After 3 nights up the hill in Bath near the Royal Crescent, we decided to stay just 7 minutes away from the Temple Meads station in Bristol.
 The Station itself is worth a look, and yes, I K Brunel provided the base design and inspiration for the main station as the terminus of his Great Western Railway from Paddington in London.
 How was he so many places?
 (4 hours of sleep helped apparently)

-After a day on the waterfront and Brunel museum, we deduced to explore more neighborhoods and walked out through the pleasant and upscale Clifton village.
+After a day on the waterfront and Brunel museum, we decided to explore more neighborhoods and walked out through the pleasant and upscale Clifton village.
 We walked back through the University and along Gloucester Road, which is full of an eclectic mix of shops, pubs, and restaurants.
 8 miles overall and great walking up and down the undulating hills, with constant surprises and new views.

 But the hands-down thrill of the day was the Clifton Suspension Bridge.
 A structure that highlights the need for visionary technical leadership and perseverance.
 Brunel’s original design took over 35 years to be built.
 He succeeded in a design competition in 1830 with his proposed bold 700- foot steel chain suspension span.
-This span allowed a full span of the gorge and is key to the intrinsic beauty of the structure in the unique context of the Avon River Gorge.
+This span allowed a full span of the gorge, which was key to the intrinsic beauty of the structure in the unique context of the Avon River Gorge.
 But many, including his father, doubted that such a span could be built.
 Unfortunately, cost overruns and contractor financial trouble (sound familiar) put the half completed project on hold by 1843.
 Luckily, the bridge was finally completed in 1864 with the assistance of other designers, but sadly 5 years after Brunel died.
-And like many of his bold designs, the ultimate bridge required some design modifications to the deck to make it stiffer, a his original design would have likely failed in high winds.
+And like many of his bold designs, the ultimate bridge required some design modifications to the deck to make it stiffer, as his original design would have likely failed in high winds.
 Engineering is a constant process of improvement and optimization.

 But his vision survives and his grand engineering projects are still serving millions of people today.
 So anytime someone doubts that a large infrastructure project can ever be finished or if a new design innovation can really work, just shout out the name of Isambard Kingdom Brunel.
 Or say it three times if you can!